-Travellers Checklist for “Before you go”
+Travelers Checklist for “Before you go.”

-I think we all get some level of nerves before an impending overseas trip!
+We all get some level of nerve before an overseas trip.
 We all have a nervous moment where we wonder if we have organized everything we need to.

-Your Travel to do list for a Month or Two Before
+Your Travel to-do list for a Month or Two Before

-Make sure you have up to date photo identification – Make sure your passport is valid for the entire duration of your trip!
+Make sure you have up-to-date photo identification – Make sure your passport is valid for the entire duration of your trip!

 Find out whether a Visa is required for your trip

-Book your Tours – We love to book at least one tour on each international trip, simply because we learn so much about the country from the tour guide!
+Book your Tours – We love to book at least one tour on each international trip simply because we learn so much about the country from the tour guide!

-Book your Airport Transfers – If you are not planning on renting a car, you might like to pre-organise and sort out your airport transfers.
+Book your Airport Transfers – If you are not planning on renting a car, you might like to pre-organize and sort out your airport transfers.

 Register your travel and contact details with DFAT – Because it is better to be safe than sorry!

 Your Travelling Overseas Checklist for the Week Before

 Let the airline know of any special requirements you have – You might have some questions if you are traveling whilst pregnant or if you are traveling with a bubba!

-Exchange some money – Depending on where you are going, currency might have to be ordered and will take a while to arrive, so get this sorted at the start of the week!
+Exchange some money – Depending on where you are going, the currency might have to be ordered and will take a while to arrive, so get this sorted at the start of the week!

-Make copies of important travel information – Copy your passport, insurance policy, itinerary, traveller’s cheques, visa and credit card numbers.
+Make copies of important travel information – Copy your passport, insurance policy, itinerary, traveler’s cheques, visa, and credit card numbers.

-Organise your Electronics – Start charging up your camera’s batteries and sort out any pieces of electronic equipment that you might like to take with you.
+Organize your Electronics – Start charging up your camera’s batteries and sort out any pieces of electronic equipment that you might like to take with you.

-Look up your country’s customs laws – If this is your first time travelling overseas, you might like to familiarize yourself with your country’s customs laws!
+Look up your country’s customs laws – If this is your first time traveling overseas, you might like to familiarize yourself with your country’s customs laws!

 We love to carry all our valuable and electronic items with us in our carry-on, so tend to opt for the carry-on suitcases on wheels as our choice of carry-on.

 Going Overseas Checklist for the Day of Departure

-I like to take a jumper and a pair of socks with me on the flights as I’m always either to hot or too cold on the planes!
+I like to take a jumper and a pair of socks on the flights as I’m always either too hot or too cold on the planes!

-Check the flight status! – Important as flights can be delayed by hours and it is better to relax at home than wait at the airport!
+Check the flight status! – Important as flights can be delayed by hours, and it is better to relax at home than wait at the airport!

-Check in online – Check if you can check in online with your airline.
+Check-in online – Check if you can check in online with your airline.

-Check to see when you can check in – Make sure that you arrive with ample time to book in to the airport for your flight!
+Check to see when you can check in – Make sure that you arrive with ample time to book into the airport for your flight!

 Over to You: